yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intro/index.md

 "Hi, Kode With Klossy!"

-"✨ 🎩 💖"
+"✨ 🎩 🐇 💖"
 ```

-In JavaScript, strings can be either double-quoted (“like this”) or single-quoted (‘like this’).
+In JavaScript, strings can be double-quoted (“like this”), single-quoted (‘like this’), or back-ticked (\`like this\`).
+We'll talk more about the back-ticks later.

 ## `console.log()`